dicksont/propene/README.md

 Chaining will allow us to neatly construct complex reactive bindings in our propene app.

 ## Change Callback
 Not all cases will fit perfectly into this linear model.
 We may run into situations where our view state logically depends on multiple conditions.
-For example, we might want to show the right column only when the its children the input message and the key, are visible.
+For example, we might want to show the right column only when the its children, the input message or the key, are visible.
 To do this, we can use the change method to specify a callback to be called when the value of the binding has changed.

 ```javascript